-The budget allocation for employee related costs (both Political office bearers & officials) for the 2014/15 financial year totals R102million (Inclusive of travelling and subsistence for employees), which equals 39% of the total operating expenditure.
-This represents a 8% increment from revised 2013/14 figures.
+The budget allocation for employee related costs excluding the Political office bearers for 2014/15 financial year totals), which equals to 40% of the total operating expenditure.
+This represents 6% increment from revised 2013/14 figures.
 The increase is due to annual salary increase of 6.79% as guided by the multi year Salary and Wage collective Agreement for the period 1 July 2012 to 30 June 2015 as well as the cost for absorbing a number of temporary employees during the budget year.
 Efforts will be undertaken to reduce the overtime costs as well as to align the number of EPWP workers to the approved EPWP incentive grant available.